mikepartelow/get-baked/bread/mikep/philly-tomato-pie.md

 - sauce to edges to get more burnt bottoms
 - try part with more oregano
 - someday try strained fire roasted in clumps like grandma pizza
+- second coating (post-oven) of sauce is delicious, don't skip it